binhrobles/hackednews/project-log.md

 ### Mar 2, 2024

-Work to support Top Posts by Week (and possibly Month in the future)

 #### Goal

+Support Top Posts by Week (and possibly Month in the future)

-There are ~150 new posts a day, and neither of the indices can query by time AND score, so getting the last 7 days of data from DDB would look like a query returning ~1050 records, sorting by score, and then returning 50.
+Problem: There are ~150 new posts a day, and neither of the indices can query by time AND score, so getting the last 7 days of data from DDB would look like a query returning ~1050 records, sorting by score, and then returning 50.

 #### Work Done